-Through use of Geotab’s proprietary algorithms, the GO platform is able to report fuel usage on a majority passenger vehicles using a variety of sources described in a previous blog post titled Dude, Where’s my fuel.
+Through use of Geotab’s unique algorithms, the GO platform is able to report fuel usage on a majority passenger vehicles using a variety of sources described in a previous blog post titled Dude, Where’s my fuel.

 With Geotab, you are automatically enrolled in quarterly firmware updates that will improve the quantity and quality of engine data parameters available.
 In every firmware release, there are incremental improvements to fuel usage support.
 For example, additional support for Hyundai and Kia vehicles are currently in the testing phase and planned for release later this year.

 The GO device runs several validation algorithms prior to reporting fuel to ensure that the most accurate source is utilized.
 This is mainly due to the fact that fuel consumption sources vary by manufacturer.
-The current status of Fuel Usage support is published frequently under the heading “Current vehicle support” in the Geotab Product guide available within myGeotab.
+The current status of Fuel Usage support is published frequently under the heading “Current vehicle support” in the Geotab Product guide available within MyGeotab.